SoluteLabs × StudentBridge / AI Practical Review Confidential / 12 May 2026 · Atlanta, GA

 Decision acceleration

-Two decisions.
-The prospect's (apply, visit, deposit) and the admissions team's (which leads to chase, what content to promote, when to intervene).
-AI shortens the time between question and action on both sides.
+Two decisions matter.
+The prospect's (apply, visit, deposit) and the admissions team's (which leads to chase, what to promote, when to intervene).

 Nine ideas.
 Three worth piloting first.